An intensive, flexible program engineered for your lifestyle

 - Contribution to online discussion.

-As many of our students are working full-time and have professional commitments during the week, course assessments are usually due on Sunday or Monday evenings, allowing optimum time over the weekend to finesse for submission.
+As you may be working full-time and have professional commitments during the week, course assessments are usually due on Sunday or Monday evenings, allowing optimum time over the weekend to finesse for submission.

-Rich feedback will be provided to students throughout the teaching period via online forums on practical exercises and by individual consultation.
+Rich feedback will be provided throughout the teaching period via online forums on practical exercises and by individual consultation.

 International students are required to provide current evidence of English language proficiency for admission to RMIT University.